Today I'm sharing advice for breastfeeding moms, because it's not easy for everyone and often it takes a few days to get into the groove!

 - Advice for breastfeeding moms: when you become engorged.
 When my milk came in, one side became so hard and engorged that he wouldn’t nurse on that side at all.
 I cried for almost 24 hours straight, devastated that I may not get to continue nursing after all, until Tricia came over and casually said, “Okay, show me the goods…”, motioning for me to unbutton my shirt.
 (If this freaks you out, rest assured, at this stage in the game nobody cares, and it felt good to laugh at that point!)
 Within only 10 minutes she aggressively massaged the clogged ducts out and had him nursing perfectly.
 I was so unbelievably relieved and thankful.
 So again, don't wait to ask for help!

 - Advice for breastfeeding moms: listen to your heart and don't be too quick to give up and supplement with formula.
-There are other issues that make come up with breastfeeding besides what I dealt with, and many will try to convince you to give formula when it may not be needed.
+There are other issues that may come up with breastfeeding besides what I've dealt with, and many will try to convince you to give formula when it may not be needed.
 They'll feel bad that you're struggling and tell you to “just give them a bottle“!
 But breast milk is the best for your baby, so if you can get over one or two bumps in the beginning, you’ll be so glad you stuck with it in a very short time.
 (It does get much easier!!)
 If you give up too quickly and supplement “just a little”, that's often the beginning of the end.
 YOU know what your baby needs.
 Ask trusted friends who nursed their babies for help and support.
 Search online to see what others did, the answers are out there, you're not alone!

 - Advice for breastfeeding moms: if supplementing is needed for whatever reason (for a few that happens, and again, it's okay, you're still a great mom!), I would suggest NOT using commercial formulas!
 Even the organic kinds, while MUCH better than the regular ones, are still highly processed.
 They're often full of junk, similar to other processed foods on the market.
 Here’s the only baby formula I'd suggest –> go here for the complete homemade baby formula KIT with everything you need all in one spot…except the fresh milk of course.
 Read over these FAQ’s on this homemade baby formula and there you’ll also find another link to a yahoo support group for moms who are making this formula!
 Making your own formula is not as easy as popping open a can of commercial powdered mix, but just as you’re (hopefully) moving away from processed foods in your own diet, it’s even more crucial when feeding your baby and worth it!